zero-to-mastery/ascii-art/FEATURES.md

 `Error Handling:` Improve error handling by catching specific exceptions.
 For instance, catch the FileNotFoundError and PermissionError to provide more informative error messages to the user.

+`Allow convert image from external url:` Users can paste image's url with -l flag to convert image from the internet without saving it to local machine

 Made `-p/--path` a required CLI param.